chrisseaton/chrisseaton.github.io/truffleruby/stamping-out-overflow-checks/index.md

 Does this actually do anything useful?

 I took this code from [`ChunkyPNG`](https://github.com/wvanbergen/chunky_png), a Ruby graphics library.
-It's been slightly simplified It composes two colours based on a transparency value.
+It's been slightly simplified.
+It composes two colours based on a transparency value.
 The colours are stored as packed RGB values, and composing them requires some integer arithmetic.

 ```ruby
 def r(value)